Mlaiel/iacherie/events/utils/README.md

 ## 📝 **Summary**

-The Events Utils Module represents the pinnacle of event processing utilities and optimization for the Ainflue platform, specifically designed for multi-format content creators.
+The Events Utils Module represents the pinnacle of event processing utilities and optimization for the IA Chérie platform, specifically designed for multi-format content creators.
 With advanced optimization algorithms, comprehensive monitoring capabilities, and intelligent debugging tools, this module ensures maximum performance, reliability, and scalability for all event-driven workflows while providing deep insights into creator success metrics.

 **🎯 Mission:** Deliver the world's most advanced event processing utilities for content creators, enabling optimal performance, intelligent optimization, and comprehensive monitoring across the entire creator ecosystem.